AtharvaKamble/cmto/README.md

 ## What is this?

-This is a command-line application which aims at making new huge codebases familiar to move around for new developers joining in.
+`cmto` is a command-line application that aims at making new huge codebases familiar to move around for new developers joining in.

 ## How to use it?